Jerry Dipoto

-Gerard Peter Dipoto (born May 24, 1968) is an American baseball executive and former professional player.
-He is currently the President of Baseball Operations for the Seattle Mariners of Major League Baseball and previously worked in front office positions for the Arizona Diamondbacks, Los Angeles Angels, and Boston Red Sox.
-Dipoto played in MLB for the Cleveland Indians, New York Mets, and Colorado Rockies from 1993 through 2000.
+Gerard Dipoto (born May 24, 1968) is an American baseball executive and former professional player.
+He is currently the president of baseball operations for the Seattle Mariners of Major League Baseball (MLB).
+He previously was the general manager of the Los Angeles Angels of Anaheim and worked in front office positions for the Arizona Diamondbacks, Colorado Rockies, and Boston Red Sox.

+Dipoto was a relief pitcher in MLB for the Cleveland Indians, New York Mets, and Rockies from 1993 through 2000, after pitching in college for the VCU Rams.

 Early life

-Dipoto was born to Gerard & Barbara Dipoto and has two siblings, Marc Dipoto and Lori Dipoto-Dorsey.
-He played high school baseball at Toms River High School North in Toms River, New Jersey.
+Dipoto played high school baseball at Toms River High School North in Toms River, New Jersey.
 He enrolled at Virginia Commonwealth University (VCU) and played college baseball for the VCU Rams.
+He led the Rams to their first-ever appearance in the NCAA Tournament in 1988.
+He was primarily a starting pitcher in college, with a 10–9 win–loss record and 8 saves in his final two seasons.

 Professional career

-The Cleveland Indians selected Dipoto in the third round of the 1989 Major League Baseball Draft.
+The Cleveland Indians selected Dipoto in the third round of the 1989 Major League Baseball draft.
+Originally a starting pitcher, he converted to a relief role in 1992 with the Triple-A Colorado Springs Sky Sox.
 He made his major league debut in 1993.
+He saved 11 games that season, receiving one third-place vote for the AL Rookie of the Year Award.

-After the 1994 season, the Indians traded Dipoto with Paul Byrd, Dave Mlicki and a player to be named later (minor leaguer Jesus Azuaje) to the New York Mets for Jeromy Burnitz and Joe Roa.
+After the 1994 season, the Indians traded Dipoto with Paul Byrd, Dave Mlicki, and a player to be named later (later identified as minor leaguer Jesus Azuaje) to the New York Mets for Jeromy Burnitz and Joe Roa.

-After the 1996 season, he was traded by the Mets to the Colorado Rockies for Armando Reynoso.
+After the 1996 season, Dipoto was traded by the Mets to the Colorado Rockies for pitcher Armando Reynoso.
+He was the team's closer in 1997 and 1998, earning 35 saves in his first two seasons with the Rockies.